DoranLyong/NeRF_3DGS_Else/README.md

-# 3D and 4D Scene Representations
+# Scene Representations and Novel-view Synthesis
 This is an archive of awesome novel-view synthesis for 3D and 4D scenes.